fmauquie/react-angular/README.md

   You can use this to add watchers or event handlers, or to send events.
 - `$element`: This is the wrapper element as a JQLite element.
   You can use this to further manipulate or query the DOM.
+  When using directives that mutate the root element, `$element` may not represent the actual content of the DOM since it could have been replaced, changed, duplicated or removed from the DOM.
+  The API makes no attempt at keeping `$element` up-to-date with extreme and borderline manipulations.

 Example:
 ```js